-This website is run by a couple of parents who have kids didn’t start a college yet but we know that soon enough we will struggle with finding information about financial help so we decided to start a blog to educate ourselves and help others.
+This website is run by a couple of parents who have kids that didn’t start college yet but we know that soon enough we will struggle with finding information about financial help so we decided to start a blog to educate ourselves and help others.
 We also help students (and parents) who want to get their GED certificates.
 We work together with the BestGEDClasses website that offers free GED practice tests and financing solutions.

 How to Evaluate Debt Relief Services